dsagman/picat/readme_hakank_comments4.md

 Or a lot of conditions and thereby remove having any `if` statements in your loop body.

-hakank4: What is the "Or" refering to?
+hakank4x: What is the "Or" refering to?
+DS: edited.

 Here's an example from one of my [programs](#planner-and-constraint-example-traveling-salesperson) to get the valid neighbors of a given 2 dimensional array item.